Miller202/Miller/README.md

 ## Hello world! <img src="assets/Earth.gif" width="30px">

-- ✍ I'm a computer science student at Ufal (Universidade Federal de Alagoas)
+- ✍ Undergraduate in Computer Science at UFAL;
-- :construction_worker: I'm currently working as a Backend Developer at Mesha Technology.
+- :construction_worker: Backend Developer at Mesha Technology.
-- :pencil: Currently, I'm data analyst and researcher at the ministry of Education (MEC) and NEES - UFAL.
+- :pencil: Data analyst and Researcher at the ministry of Education (MEC) and NEES(UFAL).

 ## :mag_right: How to reach me: